FlowLPS: Langevin-Proximal Sampling for Flow-based Inverse Problem Solvers: Additional Qualitative Results

 \subsection{Visual Analysis of Generative Bias in FLAIR}

-As discussed in the main paper (Sec.~\ref{sec:main_results}), FLAIR tends to prioritize perceptual quality over fidelity, often leading to hallucinations.
+As discussed in the main paper (Sec.~\ref{sec:main_results}), FLAIR can produce sharp but less measurement-faithful reconstructions.
 Fig.~\ref{fig:compare_flair} presents a detailed visual comparison.
-While FLAIR generates sharp images, it often alters semantic attributes such as facial expressions or specific features (e.g., eye shape, wrinkles).
-This suggests that the method relies heavily on its generative prior rather than the measurement, resulting in plausible but unfaithful reconstructions.
-In contrast, FlowLPS faithfully recovers the ground truth identity.
+While FLAIR generates sharp images, it can alter semantic attributes such as facial expressions or specific features (e.g., eye shape, wrinkles), suggesting a stronger reliance on the generative prior than on the measurement.
+In contrast, FlowLPS better balances prior plausibility with measurement-consistent semantic structure.